 … Zoë Wanamaker gets passionate

 From 5 May, Olivier Award-winner Zoë Wanamaker returns to the West End to star in Peter Nichols’ black comedy Passion Play.
 David Leveaux directs the tale about married couple James and Eleanor, whose world is turned upside by infidelity.
 Expect intrigue, heartbreak and humour.
-Book your tickets now.

 …while we get passionate about chocolate (again)

 By May we reckon you’ll be able to look at chocolate again without the memories of the boxing day binge, just in time for Sam Mendes’ spectacular musical Charlie And The Chocolate Factory.
 Telling one of Roald Dahl’s most-loved stories, this production promises ingenious stagecraft, dazzling choreography from Matilda The Musical’s Peter Darling and a Wonka to rival Gene Wilder and Jonny Depp in the form of Olivier Award winner Douglas Hodge.
-Get your sticky chocolately hands on tickets here.

 …West Side Story returns

 August will see the return of the hugely popular West Side Story to Sadler’s Wells.
 Last seen at the venue in a sell-out season in 2008, this iconic production features ground-breaking choreography and famous lyrics by musical great Stephen Sondheim with sing-along songs (although that’s not strictly recommended during the performance…) Maria, Tonight, Somewhere and America.
-Buy your tickets now.

 …Mark Rylance returns to directing